weixian-zhang/FoodTruckJunkie/README.md

 ## What is Food Truck Junkie

-Food Truck Junkie is a [Web App](https://webapp-foodtruckjunkie-portal.azurewebsites.net) that helps you search for food trucks in San Francisco and displays them on an embedded Google Map for your ease of navigation to deliciousness.
+Food Truck Junkie is a [Web App](https://webapp-foodtruckjunkie-portal.azurewebsites.net) that helps you search for food trucks in San Francisco and displays them on an embedded Google Map for your ease of navigation to deliciousness, but mostly for hunger.

 Quick test URLs below
 *Note: web app is currently whitelisted (Azure App Service IP Restrictions) for security reasons and only allow access when needed.